glenbray/tasks_api/README.md

 - ruby 3.3.8 already setup with rails gem installed
 - no users / authentication
+- no versioning of API

 ## Known limitations

-- serialize on the model instead of a gem e.g Alba, active model serializers, etc.
+- Serialize on the model instead of a gem e.g Alba, active model serializers, etc.
 - Sqlite instead of postgres/mysql - keeping it simple